Intro

 Enter the following formula into cell A1 of a spreadsheet:

-Now if we open the Data Explorer, we’ll see that we get a whole list of organizations - perfect.
+Now if we open the Data Explorer, we’ll see that we get a whole list of results - perfect.
 That’s just what we want!

 See if you can retrieve the right information using JsonPath: